brad-sturt/LDRSolver/README.md

 ```
 @article{lusturt2023sparsity,
-  title={On the Sparsity of Optimal Linear Decision Rules in Robust Inventory Management},
+  title={On the Sparsity of Optimal Linear Decision Rules in Robust Optimization},
   author={Lu, Haihao and Sturt, Bradley},
   year={2023}
 }